Rickshaw Travel

 Amritsar - Golden Temple - India

 On arrival in Amritsar, you’ll be met and transferred to your characterful, boutique hotel.
 Amritsar is the centre of the Sikh culture and home to the magnificent Golden Temple complex, which rivals even the Taj Mahal.
-In the evenings, the temple is illuminated with dozens of tiny lights reflecting in the Pool of Nectar, giving it an air of fairy-tale romance.
-You can visit the Golden Temple on your own, both at night when it’s beautifully lit up, and the next morning.
+In the evenings, the temple is illuminated with dozens of tiny lights reflecting in the Pool of Nectar.
+You can visit the Golden Temple on your own – people of all faiths are welcome.
+Visit at night when it’s beautifully lit up, but if you want to experience quieter moments then we recommend to visit in the early morning.

 About 20 miles west of Amritsar lies the India-Pakistan border where the ‘Wagah border ceremony’ is held every day at sunset.
-On the second day of your stay, we’ll arrange for your driver to take you there in the afternoon, and you’ll see big crowds of Indians and Pakistanis waiting for the show.
-There are soldiers wearing colourful uniforms, marching around and simultaneously lowering their countries flags.
+Late this afternoon we’ll arrange for your driver to take you there, where you’ll join big crowds of Indians and Pakistanis waiting for the show.
+You’ll witness soldiers wearing colourful uniforms, marching in synchronised drills and simultaneously lowering their countries flags.
 Then, before shutting the gates for the night, the soldiers from either side give each other a brusque handshake.
+All performed in front of the cheering crowd.
+It’s quite a spectacle!

 After breakfast, you’ll drive into the foothills of the Himalayas to Dharamsala.
 This lofty hill station was founded by the British in the mid-19th century to escape the summer heat.
 It is also known as ‘Little Tibet’, because it is home to the exiled Dalai Lama, and there’s a huge community of Tibetan refugees here.
 The monks define the gentle atmosphere of the town.
 Surrounded by evergreen forests and fresh green tea plantations, it’s an excellent place to unwind and recharge.
 Take a walk past the temple and wander amongst stupas and prayer flags in the pine forests.
 You will stay in a comfortable guesthouse for two nights.